 This GWP Group article has some excellent examples of problematic packaging practices, including wasteful, misleading, and hilarious packaging fails.
 Ask yourself, what could have been done better?
+Read the full article.

 Figure 4.31 shows a broken shipping container and a damaged product spilling out of it.
 The ship itself seems to be leaning heavily indicating that there may be more damage to products in other containers.